The club has two systems that provide fun and useful services to east Dallas and lake area hams.

 Then, feel free to use Echolink on your phone or laptop to come up on White Rock Simplex whenever you’re out of direct radio range.

-The club Echolink node is hosted on a dedicated computer and transceiver at the trustee’s house in Little Forest Hills just south of the lake.
+The club Echolink node is hosted on a dedicated computer and transceiver at K5YR’s QTH in the Peninsula neighborhood just east of the lake